codepath/android_guides/Dynamic-Color-using-Palettes.md

     }
 });
 ```

-This method takes in the image to extract the colors from, and a listener for a callback when the asynchronous task finishes.
+### Adjusting the Number of Colors

+Good values for `numberOfColors` depend on the source image type.
+For landscapes, good values are in the range 12-16.
+For images which are largely made up of people's faces then this value should be increased to 24-32.
+Keep in mind that increasing the number of colors increases the computation time.

 ### Palette Properties